-The SNGP comprises measures at the strategic, tactical and operational levels across 13 areas including strategic and operational planning, aviation, air defence, maritime security, strategic communications, special operations, military police, cyber defence, acquisition and procurement, and intelligence-sharing.
+The SNGP comprises measures at the strategic, tactical and operational levels across 15 areas including strategic and operational planning, aviation, air defence, maritime security, strategic communications, special operations, military police, cyber defence, acquisition and procurement, intelligence-sharing, counter mobility and crisis management.
 The SNGP also includes the establishment of a Defence Institution Building School, NATO-Georgia Joint Training and Evaluation Centre and Logistics Facility, and the facilitation of multi-national and regional exercises.

-The 13 areas of support are managed by Project Team Leaders and experts, who work with counterparts in the Ministry of Defence and Armed Forces, Ministry of Internal Affairs and other related ministries and institutions, to build expertise and encourage key reforms.
-The SNGP implementation process is managed by a Core Team who provide guidance and coherence to the projects and ensure necessary coordination and resources.
-The SNGP Core Team is based at Georgia's Ministry of Defence in Tbilisi.
+The 15 areas of support are managed by Team Leaders and experts, who work with counterparts in the Ministry of Defence and Armed Forces, Ministry of Internal Affairs and other related ministries and institutions, to build expertise and encourage key reforms.
+The SNGP implementation process is managed by a Core Team who provide guidance and coherence to projects and ensure coordination and resources.
+The Core Team is based at Georgia's Ministry of Defence in Tbilisi.